neilthaker07/cmpe202-irobot/XP_VALUE_Communication.md

 * Team has communicated to each member to complete the remaining design pattern.
 * Team will be doing in coming week.
 * Team will be working on remaining functionality.

+### Week 8

+## MOM: Meeting 8

+* Team has decided on task disrtibution ass follows
+1. Neil and Purvesh will work on bug fixing
+2. Aditya and Afreen will work on testing complete application, creating test scenarios, reporting bug if found
+3. Rahil will continue working on adding remaining features of power ups